Daniellappv/datahub-cloud-template-newest/README.md

-What happens if I add some text here?

 ---
 datapackage:
-  title: Dataset Template
+  title: Template dataset site
-  description: A template for a dataset to publish on DataHub.
-Uses the Data Package metadata.
+  description: This is a template for publishing your data with Datahub Cloud.
+You can see above the Data Package metadata.
   licenses:
   - path: http://opendatacommons.org/licenses/pddl/
     title: Open Data Commons Public Domain Dedication and License v1.0